Computing Generalized Convolutions Faster Than Brute Force: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we studied the \fConv problem and demonstrated that the naive brute-force algorithm can be improved for every $f \from D \times D \to D$.
 We achieve that by introducing a \emph{cyclic partition} of a function and showing that there always exists a cyclic partition of bounded cost.
-We give an $\Oc{(c|\Dd|^2)^{n}}$ time algorithm that computes \fConv for $c \deff 5/6$ when $|\Dd|$ is even.
+We give an $\Oc{(c|\Dd|^2)^{n}}$ time algorithm that computes \fConv for $c \deff 3/4$ when $|\Dd|$ is even.

 The cyclic partition is a very general tool and potentially it can be used to achieve greater improvements for certain functions $f$.
 For example, in multiple applications (e.g.,~\cite{cut-and-count,csr21,cut-count2,cut-count3}) the function $f$ has a cyclic partition with a single cyclic minor.
-Nevertheless, in our proof we only use cyclic minors where one dimension is at most $2$.
-We suspect that better results can be obtained by considering larger minors.
+Nevertheless, in our proof we only use cyclic minors where one domain is of size is at most $2$.
+We suspect that larger minors have to be considered to obtain better results.
+Indeed, the lower bound from \cref{lem:existenceOfMinor:tightness} implies that our technique of considering two \emph{arbitrary} rows together cannot give a faster algorithm than $\Oc{(3/4 \cdot \abs{\Dd}^2)^n}$ in general.
+An improved algorithm would have to select these rows very carefully or consider three or more rows at the same time.

 We leave several open problems.
 Our algorithm offers an exponential (in $n$) improvement over a naive algorithm for domains $\Dd$ of constant size.
 Can we hope for an $\Oc{|\Dd|^{(2-\eps)n}}$ time algorithm for \fConv for some $\eps > 0$?
 We are not aware of any lower bounds, so in principle even an $\Oc{|\Dd|^n}$ time algorithm is plausible.